Things to Do in Japan in August

 Travel packing tips

 Once in Japan, you must remain hydrated.
 Plan in advance to bring portable and reusable bottles, coins to regularly use the vending machines, or to go into the air-conditioned cafes.
-For the most sensible travelers, a water spray and electrical fan should be packed for outside excursions.
+For the most sensitive travelers, a water spray and electrical fan should be packed for outside excursions.

 To take stable photographs during night events, plan to bring a solid tripod to cover some of the gorgeous fireworks!